Cabalum Western College: Present times

 Cabalum Western College is located exactly at the heart of the city, along the Dr. Fermin Caram Sr., Avenue in Iloilo City.
 It has a total land area of 1,812sq. m., with three buildings, 31 classrooms, and air-conditioned laboratories with tools and equipment needed by the students.
 Another room was under renovation for the opening of new course, Bachelor of Science in Hotel and Restaurant Management in 2006.

 On October 2–5, 2006, the Cabalum Western College celebrated its 61st Foundation Day with the theme "The Founder's Legacy."
 The week of activities was dedicated to Dr. Jose Cabalum Sr., who died on August 18, 2006.
 It showcased the talents, creativity, and intelligence of the students and their teachers.

 Cabalum Western College is affiliated with PSITE, CEAS-WV, AUCSI, PACSB, PAEOA and PACU.
 The Commission on Higher Education (CHED) and the Technical Education and Skills Development Authority (TESDA) also recognize Cabalum Western College, which offers bachelor's degrees and Technical/Vocational courses.

 The college trains students intellectually, physically, emotionally and spiritually.
 The students were active members of Red Cross Iloilo Chapter, Campus Paper Writers of Region VI-Western Visayas and Campus Ministry Iloilo Chapter.
 Cabalum Western College allows its students to have on-the-job training with companies in Western Visayas with work related to their field.
 Every year, the graduating students of Computer Engineering and Computer Science go to Manila for their education tour and training at more sophisticated IT companies, where they can have hands-on practice.
 The undergrad students have their Annual Seminar-Workshop at the college with experts and experienced guest speakers.

-Cabalum Western College is concerned with the intellectual, social, moral, physical and spiritual needs of the individual through scholarship, the development of character, and the promotion of service among its students.
-It strives to turn out graduates who are responsible, God-fearing citizens, proud of their culture, law-abiding, and prepared to do their share in national and international development.

-The college, the administration, the faculty, and staff is continually improving to give the students the best and the most effective way of teaching.